muji2498/ModerationCommands/README.md

 `ban playername|steamid` (Owner | Admin | Moderator) - Will ban the player specified. <br>
 `unban steamid` (Owner | Admin | Moderator) - Will unban the player specified. <br>
 `setfps` (Owner) - Will set the fps of the server. <br>
-`select number|cancel` (Owner | Admin | Moderator) - command used to select the player, selection can be cancelled by typing cancel <br>
+`ticket` - Will send a ticket to the discord webhook `select number|cancel` (Owner | Admin | Moderator) - command used to select the player, selection can be cancelled by typing cancel <br>
 `friendlyfire` (Owner | Admin) - Will Toggle whether friendly fire should be on or off. <br>
 `friendlyfire.kickonkill` (Owner | Admin) - Will Toggle whether players should be kicked if they kill another player. <br>